bwu62/stat240-revamp/docs/03-handling-data.md

 ## [1] 50 60 60 20 40 10 30
 ```

-You can of course also have R sort a vector for you automatically.
+You can of course also have R sort a vector for you.
 There are two main functions for sorting: `sort()`, which does what you expect and returns a vector with the elements rearranged from lowest to highest (unless you set the argument `decreasing = TRUE` which does the opposite); and `order()`, which simply returns the order the elements would go in (i.e. a vector of positions where they belong) if they were to be sorted lowest to highest (again, unless you set `decreasing = TRUE`).

 ``` r